PaulyDuk/sunshine-minds/README.md

 The purpose of this website is to raise mental health awareness and what a user can do to improve that via various means, such as physical activity, balanced and healthy diet and sleep improvment.
 Although a base of hints and tips will be included here additional resources will be linked for the user to explore further.
 Lastly there will be a contact us page for any additional questions.

+<b>External User’s Goal:</b> The user seeks accessible, beginner-friendly information on mental health, including how to recognize common issues and manage stress, presented in a supportive and organised layout.

+<b>Site Owner’s Goal:</b> The site owner wants to create a welcoming webpage that provides basic mental health information using a clean and supportive design.
+The focus is on using HTML and CSS with Bootstrap to create a calming and well-organised user experience.

 <h2 id="objectives">Key Objectives:</h2>

 - A clean and easy to navigate website that is responsive in design.